WrestleMania 38 lineup: The updated list of advertised matches for the two-night event - Pro Wrestling Dot Net

 -Pat McAfee vs. Austin Theory.

-Powell’s POV: Rick Boogs defeated Jey Uso on Friday’s Smackdown with the stipulation being that he and Shinsuke Nakamura will get a Smackdown Tag Title match at WrestleMania.
-The match has been officially announced for WrestleMania Saturday.
+Powell’s POV: Sonya Deville added Baszler and Natalya to the WWE Women’s Tag Title match, and the Knoxville vs. Zayn match received the “anything goes” stipulation on Friday’s Smackdown.
 The WWE Hall of Fame ceremony will be held on Friday, April 1 after WWE Friday Night Smackdown in Dallas, Texas at American Airlines Center.
-Undertaker will be the headliner of the class and he will be inducted by Vince McMahon, and Vader has also been named to the Class of 2022.
+Undertaker will be the headliner of the class and he will be inducted by Vince McMahon.
+Vader and Sharmell have also been named to the Class of 2022.

 Be the first to comment